-You can then record your preferences in an Advance Care Plan - so that everyone involved in your care is aware of your choices.
+If you want to, you can record your preferences in an Advance Care Plan - so that everyone involved in your care is aware of your choices.

 Often it is not a single decision, but different preferences you would have in different situations.
 For example, you may choose to stay at home as long as possible, but wish to go into a hospice in certain circumstances – such as if it is no longer possible to manage your symptoms at home, or if your family are struggling to cope.

 When do you have to decide?

 Choosing where to die can be very hard to think and talk about, and there is no right or wrong time to choose.
 You can take the time you need and decide when you are ready.

 Sometimes your condition may change suddenly, and then your healthcare team might encourage you to make a decision so that they know your wishes.

 After you have made the decision, it is still possible to change your mind.
 Let the healthcare team know and they will make sure that your wishes are recorded and any Advance Care Plan is up-to-date.